kalavattam/2023_Greenlaw-et-al/results/2022-1101/scraps.md

 #  Prepare the job-submission script for splitting .bam files by species ------
+#  2022-1202: Need to do this again with the *.exclude-unmapped.bam files
+threads=4

 if [[ -f submit-preprocessing-split-bam-species.sh ]]; then
 	rm submit-preprocessing-split-bam-species.sh
 fi